MdTameem/Mini-ISO-27001-Compliance-Program-NovaCloud-AI-Solutions/README.md

 This project shows how a company checks its security readiness and documents gaps using ISO 27001 standards.

 I acted as a Junior Compliance Analyst for a small fictional company called "NovaCloud AI Solutions".
 My task was to list company assets, check security rules (ISO 27001 controls), identify what is already working, and note what needs improvement.
-All work is documented in Excel so that anyone – HR, manager, or even a beginner – can easily understand what was done and why.

 What I Did in This Project
 • Listed important company assets like servers, laptops, and SaaS tools